Cambridge-ICCS/practical-ml-with-pytorch/JOSE_paper/paper.md

 We advise users do this from within a
 [virtual Python environment](https://docs.python.org/3/library/venv.html),
 instructions for which are provided under 'Installation and setup'.
-From there the jupyter notebook exercises are activated from the command line with `jupyter notebook`.
+From there the Jupyter notebook exercises are activated from the command line with `jupyter notebook`.

 The first pair of exercises uses